Alastair Ogilvy: Recognition as one of The Few

 Upon the death of her mother, Susan, Ogilvy's daughter, found that her father's 1939–45 Star medal had a Battle of Britain Clasp on it.
-She also found records which showed her father had flown Spitfires and took part in two sorties on 25 October 1940.
+She also found records that showed her father had flown Spitfires and took part in two sorties on 25 October 1940.
 She hired a researcher and contacted the Battle of Britain Memorial Committee to start the process of verifying her father's wartime records.

 Initially it was believed that Ogilvy's name could not be added to the Battle of Britain London Monument but after support from a company, the name was added to the bronze panel.

 Ogilvy's name was unveiled on 26 July 2010.
 Present were Ogilvy's daughter, Susan, Robert Foster (pilot), the Chairman of the Battle of Britain Fighter Association, Councillor Robert Davis, Deputy Leader Westminster City Council, Michael Conway, managing director FM Conway (who had funded the addition), and Air Commodore Gordon Bruce, representing the Chief of the Air Staff.